-2. Freelancer- They get paid to provide certain services to the client.
+- Freelancer- They gets paid to provide certain services to the client.
 They can decide the kind of projects they want to work on, amount of work, can schedule their meetings and deadlines, and from where they want to work.
-They have a lot of freedom of work but may not enjoy job and income security.
+They have a lot of freedom of work but can’t enjoy job and income security.

 MOTIVATIONAL PRACTICES FOR REMOTE EMPLOYEES TO ENSURE ENHANCED PRODUCTIVITY